jeffkreeftmeijer/vim-numbertoggle/README.markdown

 * @markus1189 - For adding a check to make sure current version of Vim is compatible with numbertoggle.
 And for preventing plugin reloading.
 And for adding the `<silent>` flat to NumberToggle() calls.
 Adding .gitignore entry for docs' tags.
 * @reedriley - For fixing inconsistent whitespace, fixing bug when regaining focus while in insert mode and for adding autocmds for setting appropiate mode when editing a file.
 * @Greduan - For fixing issues #5 and #6.
 For adding ability to turn on and off numbertoggle, at will.
-For making it ore efficient.
+For making it more efficient.
+For improving documentation and REAMDE file.

 [1]: http://www.vim.org/scripts/script.php?script_id=2332
 [2]: https://github.com/gmarik/vundle